bootique/bootique-flyway/README.md

 for database connection settings (the Bootique YAML file) and application settings in a Flyway file.

-In this example the locations property (with bogus as a non-existent location) is superseded by the settings in the Flyway configuration file.

 ### Flyway configuration file

 Here is a Flyway test configuration file: classpath:io/bootique/flyway/explicitNonDefaultMigrationConfigfile.conf.